tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-070-climbing-stairs.md

 	// only one way.
 We'll be setting the value of
 	// the nth step in our loop, so initialize to
 	// zero for now.
+	// We could store the values in an array and access
+	// them by index, but that creates O(n) space
-	let n1 = 2;
+	// complexity that we don't actually need. let n1 = 2;
 	let n2 = 1;
 	let sum = 0;